|Value||Eligibility||Open date||Close date|

 The scholarship is valued at $8000.

-Note: Preference will be given to students who experience financial hardship or disadvantage, due to:
+Note: Preference will be given to students who demonstrate financial hardship based on one of the following:

 This scholarship has been established to provide financial assistance to Master's by Research or PhD students who are undertaking research in Australian Literature at the University of Sydney.